 Sean Martin, CISSP | ITSPmagazine

 Sean Martin is an information security veteran of nearly 25 years and a four-term CISSP.
 Sean is the co-founder and editor-in-chief at @ITSPmagazine and the president of imsmartin, an international business advisory firm.
 Sean's articles have been published globally covering security management, cloud computing, enterprise mobility, application security, InfoSec awareness and education, bug bounties, governance, risk, and compliance -- oftentimes with a focus on specialized industries and sectors such as government, finance, healthcare, insurance, legal, manufacturing and the supply chain.
+Sean is also a regular speaker and moderator traveling to cities all over the world both physically and online.
+View Sean's schedule.

 It’s 2017 and we can no longer afford to ignore good cybersecurity practices.
 In this ITSPmagazine exclusive, we connected with top cybersecurity experts to get their recommendations on protecting business and users from malicious attacks.